wmjasonward/jsftp-mlst/README.md

 # jsftp-mlst
-Decorate JSFtp with some checksum support
+Decorate JSFtp with MLST/MLSD support

 See: